sassoftware/sas-studio-custom-steps/HTTP Request/README.md

 result/1/result/postcode | zip,
 result/1/result/country  | country
 ```
-This will produce an output table with columns zip and counrty with values from json fields postcode and country.
+This will produce an output table with columns zip and country with values from json fields postcode and country.

 **Note:** If you point at a json array the whole json array will be copied into the column.
-For the above structure if you poit at ```result/0 | allinfo``` the value of column allinfo looks like this ```{"query": "U3 4AB", "result": null}```.
+For the above structure if you point at ```result/0 | allinfo``` the value of column allinfo looks like this ```{"query": "U3 4AB", "result": null}```.

    | Section | UI Field | Comment|